 Driving during the rainy season is challenging, and sometimes not entirely safe.
 Whenever you get behind the wheel during heavy rain, you must be very careful with the way you drive.
-There are several things that can distract you and among these include; the poor visibility when the rain is much which increases the risk of an accident.
+There are several things that can distract you and among these include; poor visibility when the rain is much which increases the risk of an accident.
 It is, therefore, best to take precautions in advance.
 When you hire a car in Uganda, there are some safety precautions that car hire companies may not tell you about, but let us take this chance to give you some of the ways to drive during the rainy season to reduce the risk of accidents.

 1. Think First About Motion!

 This is clear and really understandable that high-speed road signs have been installed on roads for dry season uses.
 For the rainy day, these speed signs will not work and it’s strongly recommended at least to keep 50km/h when driving during the rainy day.
-As you know during the rainy day, road visibility is poor and water causes the tires to slip the thing which makes it hard for a driver to control the vehicle and case of abrupt braking.
+As you know during a rainy day, road visibility is poor and water causes the tires to slip the thing which makes it hard for a driver to control the vehicle and case of abrupt braking.
 Try to go slow even if the street sign is saying 100km/h so that you can reach where you going safely.

 2. Make sure Glass is Fog-free and clean